Watch Escapement Analyser - eTimer

 used either with the watch in its case or with the movement in a movement holder.

-However, this is a 'low budget' microphone which might not be ideal for a busy workshop.
+However, this is by necessity a fragile microphone which might not be ideal for a busy workshop.

 The mic options are: